Women Stem Up

 • Reflect on how you read, assess and evaluate the students’ tasks and texts.
 Pay attention to and critically examine the criteria that you use in assessing the students’ work.

-• Be continuously aware of the criteria you use for assessing laboratory sessions, exercises, etc., and never cease to examine these critically.
+• Be continuously aware of the criteria you use for assessing laboratory sessions, exercises, etc., and examine these critically on a regular basis.

 To discuss with colleagues: